annemanguyen/metis_projects/noir code/models.md

 - If not linearly separable: kernel choice ('linear', 'poly', 'rbf', etc.)
 - For rbf, poly, and sigmoid kernels: gamma term defines influence of each training example; high gamma = overfit

-#### K-means clustering:

-**Your data looks like**:
-- Few features
-- Little missing data, little noise, no outliers
-- Multicollinearity: okay

-**You want**:
-- fast, **unsupervised** predictions

-**Improving fit**:
-- Change k number of clusters (which is essentially changing the size of the clusters) - k-means is super-sensitive to this: **KMeans(n_clusters = _)**
-- Starting points (seeds/centroids) of each of the clusters - sklearn will try a number (**n_init**) for you
-- Weight features by importance in preprocessing because kmeans just uses Euclidean distances

-**Caveats**:
-- BIG assumptions: spherical clusters, all variables have same variance, all clusters are about the same size
-- Will return clusters even if there aren't any actual clusters!
-- Clusters have hard boundaries; there's no softness allowance like in SVM
-- Variables must be scaled
-- Similar to knn, you have to figure out how to compute similarity for categorical variables; how you do this can affect the results

 ### Non-linear Methods
 #### Random forest: